Symplectic realizations of holomorphic Poisson manifolds: Introduction

-Although there has been a lot of works on symplectic realizations in the $C^\infty$-context, very little is known in the holomorphic context.
-A holomorphic Poisson manifold is a complex manifold $X$ whose sheaf of holomorphic functions $\hf{X}$ is a sheaf of Poisson algebras.
-Symplectic realizations can be defined in a similar fashion as in the $C^\infty$ case.
-A natural question then is
+Although a lot of works focus on symplectic realizations in the $C^\infty$-context, very little exists and is known in the holomorphic context.
+A holomorphic Poisson manifold is a complex manifold $\holom{X}$ whose sheaf of holomorphic functions $\hf{\holom{X}}$ is a sheaf of Poisson algebras.
+Symplectic realizations can be defined in a similar fashion as in the $C^\infty$-case.
+Thus a natural question is

 \begin{intropro} Does a symplectic realization always exist for a given holomorphic Poisson manifold?
 And, if so, is it possible to describe an explicit construction of a certain class of distinguished ones? \end{intropro}